-- 1. The following provisions for unsocial hours payments will apply to ambulance staff employed by ambulance trusts (ambulance boards in Scotland). - 2.
-Pay enhancements will be given to staff whose working pattern in standard hours, but excluding overtime and work arising from on-call duties, is carried out during the times identified below: - for staff in pay bands 1 to 7 any time worked before 7:00 am or after 7:00 pm Monday to Friday, and any time worked on Saturdays, Sundays or Bank Holidays; - for staff in pay bands 8 and 9 any time worked before 7:00 am or after 10:00 pm Monday to Friday, any time worked before 9:00 am or after 1:00 pm on Saturdays and Sundays, and any time worked on Bank Holidays. - 3.
-The pay enhancement will be based on the average number of hours worked outside these times during the standard working week, and will be paid as a fixed percentage addition to basic pay in each pay period.
+1. The following provisions for unsocial hours payments will apply to ambulance staff employed by ambulance trusts (ambulance boards in Scotland).

+2. Pay enhancements will be given to staff whose working pattern in standard hours, but excluding overtime and work arising from on-call duties, is carried out during the times identified below:

+- for staff in pay bands 1 to 7 any time worked before 7:00 am or after 7:00 pm Monday to Friday, and any time worked on Saturdays, Sundays or Bank Holidays; - for staff in pay bands 8 and 9 any time worked before 7:00 am or after 10:00 pm Monday to Friday, any time worked before 9:00 am or after 1:00 pm on Saturdays and Sundays, and any time worked on Bank Holidays.

+3. The pay enhancement will be based on the average number of hours worked outside these times during the standard working week, and will be paid as a fixed percentage addition to basic pay in each pay period.
 The enhancement will be pensionable and count for sick pay, but will not be consolidated for purposes of overtime or any other payment.
 Once the average has been agreed, the payment will not normally change because of small week to week variations in the shifts worked.
 It will, therefore, be payable during short periods of leave or training.
 It will, however, be re-calculated if there is a significant change in working pattern.

-- 4. This average will be calculated over a 13-week reference period or over the period in which one cycle of the rota is completed, whichever most accurately reflects the normal pattern of working.
+4. This average will be calculated over a 13-week reference period or over the period in which one cycle of the rota is completed, whichever most accurately reflects the normal pattern of working.
 For the purposes of the calculation, short meal breaks taken during each work period will be included.
-An eight-hour shift from 3:00 pm to 11:00 pm would, therefore, include four qualifying hours for staff in pay bands 1 to 7, irrespective of when in that period a meal break was taken. - 5.
-The enhancement will be paid as a percentage of basic salary each month, subject to a maximum of 25 per cent for staff in pay bands 1 to 7 and 10 per cent in pay bands 8 and above.
+An eight-hour shift from 3:00 pm to 11:00 pm would, therefore, include four qualifying hours for staff in pay bands 1 to 7, irrespective of when in that period a meal break was taken.

+5. The enhancement will be paid as a percentage of basic salary each month, subject to a maximum of 25 per cent for staff in pay bands 1 to 7 and 10 per cent in pay bands 8 and above.
 Basic salary for these purposes will be regarded as including any long-term recruitment and retention premium.
-It will not include short- term recruitment and retention premia, high cost area payments or any other payment. - 6.
-Where the average exceeds five hours a week during the times set out above, there will be a banded system of pay enhancements.
+It will not include short- term recruitment and retention premia, high cost area payments or any other payment.

+6. Where the average exceeds five hours a week during the times set out above, there will be a banded system of pay enhancements.
 The payment will not vary unless the working pattern changes sufficiently to take the number of qualifying hours outside the band over the reference period as a whole.

-Average unsocial hours Percentage of basic salary
+Percentage of basic salary

 Pay Bands 1 - 7 Pay Bands 8 & 9

-Up to 5 Local agreement Local agreement
+Local agreement Local agreement

-More than 5 but not more than 9 9% 9%
+9% 9%

-More than 9 but not more than 13 13% 10%
+13% 10%

-More than 13 but not more than 17 17% 10%
+17% 10%

-More than 17 but not more than 21 21% 10%
+21% 10%

-More than 21 25% 10%
+25% 10%

+basic salary Pay Bands 1 - 7 Local agreement 9% 13% 17% 21%

-7. Where unsocial hours working is limited or very irregular (averaging no more than five hours a week over the reference period) pay enhancements will be agreed locally.
+7. Where unsocial hours working is limited or very irregular

+(averaging no more than five hours a week over the reference period) pay enhancements will be agreed locally.
 These may be fixed or variable, and based on actual or estimated hours worked, subject to local agreement.
 To ensure fairness to staff qualifying under the national rules set out above, locally agreed payments may not exceed the minimum percentage in the national provisions.

-Part-time staff and other staff working non-standard hours
+Part-time staff and other staff working nonstandard hours